dar5hak/bub/README.md

 # bub
-A framework to build Telegram bots with Node
+A framework for building Telegram bots with Node.

 Currently in early stages.